novaprova/novaprova/doc/manual/porting.rst

     int uninstall_intercept(np::spiegel::addr_t addr, intstate_t &state, std::string &err)

-These functions are the most difficult but most rewarding part of porting Novaprova.
-Intercepts are the key technology that drives advanced Novaprova features like mocks, redirects, and failpoints.
+These functions are the most difficult but most rewarding part of porting NovaProva.
+Intercepts are the key technology that drives advanced NovaProva features like mocks, redirects, and failpoints.
 An intercept is basically a breakpoint inserted into code, similar to what a debugger uses, but instead of waking another process when triggered an intercept calls code in the same